-HealthProviders DB is updated monthly with the Office of Inspector General (OIG) List of Excluded Individuals/Entities (LEIE), so the database is always up to date.
+HealthProviders DB is updated monthly with the Office of Inspector General (OIG) List of Excluded Individuals/Entities (LEIE), so the database is always current.

-The LEIE exclusions are normalized and matched with the Healthcare Providers’ Profile as Exact or Possible matches, greatly simplifying your research.
+The LEIE exclusions are mapped with the Healthcare Providers’ Profile as Exact or Possible matches, greatly simplifying your health program exclusion research.

 An excluded individual or entity is prohibited from participating in federal healthcare programs, including Medicare, Medicaid, CHIP, and TRICARE.